roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© When I finally retired to my room, it was well after midnight.
+When I finally retired to my room, it was well after midnight.
 I put on a pair of boxers, and climbed under the covers.
 I kept my hand clear of my waist, in case playing with myself had been a catalyst to whatever the hell happened.
 I felt foolish, more convinced than ever that my mind was playing tricks on me.

  I fell asleep easier than I would have thought possible.